Environment and Student Services

 Students will have access to the extensive Jewish community of Miami Beach, with the many institutions which support a rich Jewish life, including synagogues, kollels, Jewish learning centers and libraries, a Holocaust memorial, a Jewish community center, restaurants, Judaica shops, etc.

-CYSCJS is located at 9540 Collins Avenue, and is accessible by public as well as private conveyances.
+CYSCJS is located at The Shul, 9540 Collins Avenue, Surfside, FL 33154, and is accessible by public as well as private conveyances.

 Physical Plants and Facilities Management

 The Shul is an extensive, decade-old complex, with a sanctuary, chapels which are used for a Sephardic minyan, lecture halls, and the College’s library.
 As a focal point for the Jewish community, The Shul offers extensive resources: early childhood education, recreational facilities, mikva’ot, extensive space for social functions, etc. The Shul offers the community a vigorous lecture series, including leading rabbinic scholars, concerts, and lectures on Jewish interest.
-The Shul also hosts a biannual conference on “Torah and Science” co-sponsored with B’Or HaTorah of Jerusalem and the Greater Miami Jewish Federation, as well as a conference on Jewish education, co-sponsored by FIU.
+The Shul and CYSCJS co-host a biennial conference on “Torah and Science".
 The Shul has classrooms, a study hall, and other facilities for use by CYSCJS students.

 CYSCJS maintains a professional, rabbinic-Judaic library for use by its students, staff and faculty.
 The Library is located at the southwest corner of the first floor of The Shul and is under the direction of a qualified Judaica librarian.